-This RI policy sets out the approach taken by Octopus Energy Generation to advance its core mission the "right way" identifying OEGEN's ESG risk management framework and Reporting and Governance approaches.
+This RI policy sets out the approach taken by Octopus Energy Generation to advance its core mission the "right way" identifying OEGEN's ESG risk management framework and reporting and governance approaches.
+It should be read in conjunction with our stewardship and engagement policy as it is our belief that effective stewardship is an important part of being a responsible investor.